davidkel/simple-fabric-client/simple-fabric-client/README.md

 ## API package
 This defines a base set of superclases for all the pluggable capabilities this package offers
-- eventhandler: how to manage and monitor peer event hubs
+- eventmanagement: how to manage and monitor peer event hubs
 - query: strategy for which peers to query based on a list of available peers
 - wallet: definition of a wallet class
 - walletmixin: definition of a mixin for the wallet class

 ## impl/event
-This contains 2 classes that implement the interface defined in the eventhandler file.
+This contains 2 classes that implement the interface defined in the eventmanagement file.
 The default implementation is designed to support multiple strategies of when is the right time to notify the client.
 The following 4 strategies are implemented and can be selected when creating a network instance

 - S1: wait for all peers associated with the current identity's mspId to emit committed events, or disconnect the event hubs due to error.
 A client is unblocked successfully so long as all peers respond or error out with at least 1 peer responding with committed (This is the DEFAULT)
 - S2: wait for the first peer associated with the current identity's mspId to emit a committed event